sheyda8001/classlearning/README.md

 # classlearning
-just learning git hub its not a real program
+just learning gi   t hub its not a real program